ClapeyronThermo/GCIdentifier.jl/README.md

-# ClapeyronGCIdentifier
+# GCIdentifier

-identifies subgroups, given a SMILES
+identifies subgroups, given a SMILES.

+A l